Answers FAQ

 - Who should limit their sodium content to not more than 1,500 mg per day?

 - People with diabetes, kidney disease, and heart disease should use salt substitutes.
-True or False?
+True or false?

 - Improve your Health I.Q. on Salt